KaneHRNZ/cordova-plugin-bluetoothle/readme.md

-# This fork is providing Genero 4GL specific additions, look in fgldemo/ for an example.
+# This fork is providing Genero BDL specific additions, UNDER CONSTRUCTION!

 # Cordova Bluetooth LE Plugin
 This plugin allows you to interact with Bluetooth LE devices on Android, iOS, and partially on Windows.